Swarbzz/Swarbzz/README.md

 #### Makers Academy (February - May 2020)

-- OOP, TDD, MVC, DDD
+- We learnt the principles of OOP, TDD, MVC, DDD which i used in all of my projects.
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Agile is very important to Makers way of work and therefore important to me as well.
+- Ruby & JavaScript were the two main languages i learnt at Makers but we also learn the capacity to adapt to different languages easily as well.
+- RSpec & Jasmine were our go to's when it came to testing.
 - HTML/CSS
 - Bootstrap
+- Ruby on Rails is the main framework for most of my projects currently
 - Node.js
 - React